TOAST-DOCS/Security-Monitoring/en/Overview.md

 - Helps to resolve difficulties in securing security staff from within.

 ### Distinctive Next-Generation Remote Security Service
-- Proves to be excellent in detection of attacks through powerful IDS/SIEM detection patterns which are verified throughout years of operation in NHN.
+- Proves to be excellent in detection of attacks through powerful IDS/SIEM detection patterns which are verified throughout years of operation in NHN Cloud.
 - Provides distinctive security monitoring service, by the combination of scenario-based SIEM detection pattern, not by simple pattern matching.
 - Executes influence-verifying test in consideration of raw data and services for all threat attempts.
 - Notifies for vulnerabilities and suspicious acts, by influence verification and in-depth analysis in packet dumps, which are more than simple event notifications.